The Curragh: Legal recognition

-The earliest mention of the Curragh in legal documents was 1299, when an Act was passed, to prevent swine from feeding on the Curragh plains to the detriment of the sward.
+The earliest mention of the Curragh in legal documents was 1299, when an act was passed, to prevent swine from feeding on the Curragh plains to the detriment of the sward.

-In 1865 the houses of parliament set up a commission to examine the Curragh.
-The findings of this led to the enactment of the Curragh of Kildare Act 1868.
+In 1865 Parliament set up a commission to examine the Curragh.
+The findings of this led to the enactment of the Curragh of Kildare Act 1868 (31 & 32 Vict. c.
+60).
 This created the honorary position of a Ranger tasked with the care, management and preservation of the Curragh for the purpose of horseracing and training of horses.

 The 1868 act also provided for a second commission to report on the use of the Curragh for common pasture.
-This report is detailed in the 1870 Curragh of Kildare act.
+This report is detailed in the Curragh of Kildare Act 1870 (33 & 34 Vict. c.
+74).
 This act specifies sheep grazing rights for the Curragh.

-After the Anglo Irish treaty of 1921 the lands of the Curragh passed from the Crown to the Minister for Finance of the Irish State.
+On the establishment of the Irish Free State in 1922, the lands of the Curragh passed from the Crown to the Minister for Finance of the Irish State.

-In 1961 a new Curragh of Kildare Act repealed the 1868 act and sections of the 1870 act.
-It also abolished the office of the Ranger and transferred its duties to the department of Defence.
+The Curragh of Kildare Act 1961 repealed the 1868 Act and sections of the 1870 Act.
+It also abolished the office of the Ranger and transferred its duties to the Department of Defence.

 Military

-There has been a permanent military presence in the curragh since 1856.
+There has been a permanent military presence in the Curragh since 1856.
 The Curragh Camp is now home to the Defence Forces Training Centre of the Irish Defence Forces.

-Wrens of the Curragh
+Curragh Military Museum opened in 2010.

-Records of women, known as Wrens of the Curragh, who were paid for sex work by soldiers at the camp, go back to the 1840s.
-They lived in 'nests' half-hollowed out of banks and ditches, which were covered in furze bushes; their lifestyle was communal - money and resources were shared amongst the (up to 60) women who lived there.
+Records of women, known as Wrens of the Curragh, who were paid for prostitution and other services (such as clothes-washing, mending, alcohol) by soldiers at the camp, go back to the 1840s.
+Up to 60 women lived in 'nests' half-hollowed out of banks and ditches, which were covered in furze bushes.
 Whilst many women were sex workers, others had common-law marriages to soldiers but were barred from living within the camp itself.
-The women's presence is no longer reported after the 1880s.
+The women's presence is not reported after the 1880s.